Covid 19 – When Will Weddings Return To Normal?

 75% of weddings are civil ceremonies or civil partnerships, using Registrars whose responsibilities also include registering births and deaths.

-- Allowing couples to Give Notice in any district, or for Registrars to deputise for others, would ease work flow in busy districts.
+- Allowing couples to Give Notice in any district, or for Registrars to deputise for others, would ease the workflow in busy districts.
 This would help couples who are concerned about not being able to Give Notice in time.
 It will make it easier for new or postponed couples to confirm venue bookings.

 - Additional fees could be waived by all Registry Offices where Notice of Marriage has expired due to current restrictions.
 The policy seems to vary between districts.